pypeit/PypeIt/doc/pypeit_file.rst

 You may also wish to refer to :doc:`input_files` for additional information on formatting.

-You must have a unique ``PypeIt`` file for each instrument configuration, or "setup" (modulo detectors), which is often includes the name of the slit mask design for relevant instruments.
+You must have a unique PypeIt file for each instrument configuration, or "setup" (modulo detectors), which often includes the name of the slit mask design for relevant instruments.
 It is possible that you will need to modify the settings for different gratings, etc. It will also enable you to more easily customize the